tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-nw.js.md

 ![Yasminoku](http://yasminoku.tuxfamily.org/yasminoku_new.jpg "Yasminoku")

 ### [Soliton Oscilloscope](http://www.solitontech.com)

 Oscilloscope is a nwjs visualization app that fetches audio signal from an Arduino board and plots it on a graph.
 This App uses nwjs + Angular and D3 for data visualization.
-At Soliton, We have an engineering division with 25+ engineers dedicated to building nwjs apps for the semiconductor industry.
+At Soliton, We have an engineering division with 25+ engineers dedicated to building nwjs apps for the Semiconductor industry.
 We are able to bring modern HTML5 User Interfaces for Engineering Apps due to nwjs capabilities.

 ![](https://github.com/KowsalyaPK/Soliton-Images/blob/master/Oscilloscope.png)